viaict/viaduct/README.md

 ```

 Edit the file `viaduct/translations/nl/LC_MESSAGES/message.po` and add the Dutch
 translations for the English strings.
+Especially look for lines marked "fuzzy",
+since they won't be compiled.
+If the translation is correct, remove the line
+marking "fuzzy" and continue.

 After that compile the strings to be used
 in the website.
 ```bash
 	python venv/bin/pybabel compile -d viaduct/translations